 Trump move could scrap or weaken law that protects social media companies

+President Donald Trump said he will introduce legislation that may scrap or weaken a law that has protected internet companies, including Twitter and Facebook , in an extraordinary attempt to regulate social media platforms where he has been criticized.

-WASHINGTON: President Donald Trump said he will introduce legislation that may scrap or weaken a law that has protected internet companies, including Twitter and Facebook, in an extraordinary attempt to intervene in the media.
+WASHINGTON: President Donald Trump said he will introduce legislation that may scrap or weaken a law that has protected internet companies, including Twitter and Facebook , in an extraordinary attempt to regulate social media platforms where he has been criticized.

-Trump signed an executive order on Thursday afternoon after attacking Twitter for tagging his tweets for the first time about unsubstantiated claims of fraud about mail-in voting with a warning prompting readers to fact-check the posts.
+The proposed legislation is part of an executive order Trump signed on Thursday afternoon.
+Trump had attacked Twitter for tagging his tweets about unsubstantiated claims of fraud about mail-in voting with a warning prompting readers to fact-check the posts.

-In addition, Trump said his administration may "remove or change" a provision of a law known as section 230 that shields social media companies from liability for content posted by their users.
+Trump wants to "remove or change" a provision of a law known as Section 230 that shields social media companies from liability for content posted by their users.

 Trump said U.S. Attorney General William Barr will begin drafting legislation "immediately" to regulate social media companies.

-"What I think we can say is we're going to regulate it," Trump said at the signing of the order.
+"What I think we can say is we're going to regulate it," Trump said before the signing of the order.

-"I've been called by Democrats that want to do this, so I think you could possibly have a bipartisan situation," said Republican Trump, who is running for re-election in the Nov.
-3 vote.
+"I've been called by Democrats that want to do this, so I think you could possibly have a bipartisan situation," said Republican Trump, who is running for re-election in November.

+Twitter called the order "a reactionary and politicized approach to a landmark law" and said attempts to weaken Section 230 would "threaten the future of online speech."

+A Google spokeswoman said the order would harm "America's economy," while a Facebook spokesman said it would "encourage platforms to censor anything that might offend anyone."

 "In terms of presidential efforts to limit critical commentary about themselves, I think one would have to go back to the Sedition Act of 1798 - which made it illegal to say false things about the president and certain other public officials - to find an attack supposedly rooted in law by a president on any entity which comments or prints comments about public issues and public people," said First Amendment lawyer Floyd Abrams.

-Others like Jack Balkin, a Yale University constitutional law professor said "The president is trying to frighten, coerce, scare, cajole social media companies to leave him alone and not do what Twitter has just done to him."
+Jack Balkin, a Yale University constitutional law professor, said "the president is trying to frighten, coerce, scare, cajole social media companies to leave him alone and not do what Twitter has just done to him."

-Twitter's shares were down 4.4per cent on Thursday.
-Facebook was down 1.7 percent and Google parent Alphabet Inc was up slightly.
+Twitter's shares ended over 4 percent down on Thursday.
+Facebook ended down 1.6 percent and Google parent Alphabet Inc finished slightly up.

 Trump, who uses Twitter virtually every day to promote his policies and insult his opponents, has long claimed without evidence that the site is biased in favor of Democrats.
 He and his supporters have leveled the same unsubstantiated charges against Facebook, which Trump's presidential campaign uses heavily as an advertising vehicle.